apache/couchdb/share/doc/src/couchapp/views/nosql.rst

 This is a collection of some common SQL queries and how to get the same result in CouchDB.
 The key to remember here is that CouchDB does not work like an SQL database at all and that best practices from the SQL world do not translate well or at all to CouchDB.
-This chapter’s “cookbook” assumes that you are familiar with the CouchDB basics such as creating and updating databases and documents.
+This documents’s “cookbook” assumes that you are familiar with the CouchDB basics such as creating and updating databases and documents.

 Using Views